 The practice carried out regular reviews to ensure that the systems in place were suitable and reflect the needs of patients.
-The practice was located on the first floor and there were limited facilities to accommodate patients with wheelchairs.
-The practice had plans to expand the surgery to include the ground floor and to carry out refurbishment work.
-These plans included the provision of disabled accessible toilet facilities and a hearing induction loop.
+The practice was located on the ground floor and there were facilities to accommodate patients with wheelchairs.
+These included step free access and disabled accessible toilet facilities.

 Staff said they could provide information in different formats and languages to meet individual patients' needs.
+Staff working at the practice spoke up to 13 different languages and had access to local language translation services.